ZeldaFan0225/ChatGPT-Discord-Bot/config.md

         "frequency_penalty": The frequency_penalty for the request (NUMBER) *1,
         "max_input_chars":  The max characters for the request (NUMBER) *4 },
-    "selectable_system_inctructions": An array of selectable system instructions (ARRAY WITH OBJECTS WITH THE PROPERTIES name AND system_instruction) *4, "logs": {
+    "selectable_system_instructions": An array of selectable system instructions (ARRAY WITH OBJECTS WITH THE PROPERTIES name AND system_instruction) *4, "logs": {
         "enabled": Whether logging is enabled or not (BOOLEAN), "directory": The directory where the logging files are saved to (STRING),